JasonLocklin/Dissertation/VWM/Methods.md

 #### Covert Orienting of Attention Task

-The covert orienting task (@Posner1978; @Posner1980) was identical to that of @Striemer2007 and was run on the same computer as the visual working memory task described above.
+The covert orienting task (@Posner1978; @Posner1980) was identical to that used by @Striemer2007 and was run on the same computer as the visual working memory task described above.
 It was programmed and run in Superlab (Cedrus Software).
-Participants were presented with 100 trials, outlined in figure
+Participants were presented with 100 trials.
-\ref{fig_Ch1-task}.
 A single trial sequence consisted of a fixation cross with peripheral landmarks (empty green circles 12$^\circ$ to right and left of centre, each subtending 2$^\circ$).
 This stimulus was followed by the appearance of a